 - In counties where it is not a requirement, family law judges might still order parents to attend divorce education courses in certain cases.

-Even if divorce education is not a requirement divorcing parents must fulfill, they must ensure they carefully consider their future parenting strategies as well as how they will uphold and prioritize their child’s best interests.
+Even if divorce education is not a requirement divorcing parents must fulfill in Kentucky, they must ensure they carefully consider their future parenting strategies as well as how they will uphold and prioritize their child’s best interests.